OurPlanscape/burn-emulator/burn-emulator-model/README.md

 ## Modelling

 The default model is an archetypal CNN with one major adjustment: [circular kernels](https://arxiv.org/pdf/2107.02451).
-Very few objects in nature are 'square-shaped', so a square kernel either wastes learning capacity or forces the model to learn a mapping from that arbitrary shape to the expected shape of the burn.
-Burns also spread in a quasi-circular pattern that doesn't align with grid anisotropy.
-The ignition point is fixed at the center pixel of the CNN context window, so the model only has to learn the mapping from local input connectivities (fuels, etc.) to a spread shape from that point — it doesn't need to know *where* a burn will occur, just a fuzzy approximation of what it will look like.
+The ignition point is fixed at the center pixel of the CNN context window, so the model only has to learn the mapping from local input connectivities (fuels, etc.) to a spread shape from that point (i.e it doesn't need to know *where* a burn will occur, just a fuzzy approximation of what it will look like).
 That approximation is then stamped across the landscape in parallel to compute conditional burn probability.

 ## Install